-7. What should an IAQ audit cover?
+7. What should a post-renovation IAQ audit cover?

-2. Total volatile organic compounds (TVOCs)
+b) Total volatile organic compounds (TVOCs)

 This is due to the possible introduction of these contaminants during the renovation works and emissions from the building materials used (e.g. chemical off-gassing from materials used).